Main Content

 4.1 Define and create a culture of assessment across the division that informs program and process improvements.

-4.2 Designate an assessment champion from each department and create a set of metrics for each unit, including key performance indicators.
+4.2 Create a set of metrics for each unit, including key performance indicators.

 4.3 Coordinate ongoing training and support for developing, tracking, and acting upon metrics in a way that makes data tracking accessible to all constituents.